zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

   used to read the inner IPv4/IPv6 packets in an IP tunnel.
 This incoming tunnel read is now implemented in `recv` callback. (:github:`70549`)

+* Modified the ``wifi connect`` command to use key-value format for the arguments.
+In the previous implementation, we were identifying an option using its position in the argument string.
+  This made it difficult to deal with optional arguments or extending the support for other options.
+Having this key-value format makes it easier to extend the options that can be passed to the connect command.
+  ``wifi -h`` will give more information about the usage of connect command.
+  (:github:`70024`)

 Other Subsystems
 ****************